Texas Tech University

 export OLLAMA_BASE_URL="http://localhost:$OLPORT";

-The startup for this command may take several minutes.
+The startup for this command may take several seconds if the model has already been downloaded, or longer if the model is being fetched for the first time.
 Once the session starts, response will depend on the complexity of your prompt, the model chosen, and other factors.

 Optionally, you could add the ~/ollama/bin directory to your PATH to avoid having to type that part in explicitly: